 Eliminate IT Outages, Downtime and Expense

 The Cloud, with its built-in redundancies, virtually eliminates hardware failure.
-In the event of a hardware failure in the cloud, well designed infrastructure quickly recovers with minimal disruption to your firm’s operations.
+In the event of a hardware failure in the cloud, well designed infrastructure quickly recovers with minimal disruption to your firms’ operations.

 Built-In Disaster Recovery Plan

 A Disaster Recovery Plan is the process or procedures that take place AFTER your business has experienced a hardware or software failure.
-It describes the steps to take after a disruption in your business due to a technology.
+It describes the steps to take after a disruption in your business due to a technology failure.
 Disaster Recovery’s goal is restoring your systems and data to the most recent state before the disaster incident occurred.

 Reduce Reliance on a Single IT Person

 Many small businesses rely on a single person to run their IT.
-Whether it is an employee or an outsourced IT provider, make sure that you have backup in case your primary IT person is unavailable (hit by a bus, COVID-19, riot, on vacation etc.).
-If your single IT person is unavailable, your business is vulnerable and at risk.
+Whether it is an employee or an outsourced IT provider, make sure that you have a backup in case your primary IT person is unavailable (hit by a bus, COVID-19, riot, on vacation etc.).
+If your sole IT person is unavailable, your business is vulnerable and at risk.

-In our Cloud, you work with a team of professionals that can provide 24/7/365 coverage.
+In our Cloud, you work with a team of professionals that can provide IT support 24/7/365 coverage.
 Working with Advance2000, you have an entire team working for you.
 Our team has a depth of knowledge in networking, servers, security, disaster recovery, and desktop support.
 They can troubleshoot and solve any kind of IT problem.

 Stabilize Cash Flow / Consistent Expenses / Budgeting

-When (not if) you experience an outage due to a hardware failure, be prepared to spend a lot of money to get back to running normally.
+On-premise, when (not if) you experience an outage due to a hardware failure, be prepared to spend a lot of money to get back to running normally.
 A new server or SAN can be a big expense.
 Even if you have warranty coverage you may still experience days or weeks of downtime while parts are replaced, data is restored and the repaired system is in place and tested.
 The only way to avoid this type of downtime and disruption in productivity is to have fully redundant systems.
 Doing this on-premise with physical hardware is very expensive.